typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-shortest-path.md

 ![Shortest path between people](/images/analytics_path_selecting_persons.png)

 You can see below that the two people selected are married.
-The path query uses a scalable shortest path algorithm to determine the smallest number of relationships required to get from once concept to the other.
+The path query uses a scalable shortest path algorithm to determine the smallest number of relationships required to get from one concept to the other.

 ![Shortest path between people](/images/analytics_path_marriage.png)